Thru-Hike the Transcaucasian Trail

 In Georgia, the route traverses the windswept plateaus of Javakheti, the old-growth forests of Borjomi, the dense hills of Imereti, the wild valleys of Racha, the dramatic high peaks of Svaneti, the alpine lakes of Samegrelo, and finally, the subtropical plains leading to the Black Sea Coast.

-An introduction to the Armenia section is already on our website, with additional trail notes and a guidebook coming in 2024.
-Some sections of the Georgia route are still in development– either via active trail building projects or ongoing scouting efforts– and will change over the next few years, so these sections are not yet public.
+An introduction to the Armenia section is already on our website.
+Several sections of the Georgia route are still in development — either via active trail building projects or ongoing scouting efforts — and will change over the next few years, so these sections are not yet public.
 However, we will share the current iteration of the route (and all the advice we can about how to tackle it) with registered hikers.

 Trail conditions